Georgia is the ultimate European travel destination.

 - Via Tbilisi – Tbilisi has many connections with Europe, some Asian destinations and Dubai and other Middle Eastern cities.

-- Via Kutaisi – Kutaisi has the low-cost airport, with many Wizzair flights coming from several European cities.
+- Via Kutaisi – There is a low-cost airport, with many Wizzair flights coming from several European cities, so it would also be a great chance to visit Kutaisi.

 How to travel to Georgia by land